What to do if you’ve received a blackmail email

 We’re all familiar with receiving spam emails luring us into clicking on links provided, and we sometimes, unfortunately, give up our personal information.

 A typical example of these emails is scammers claiming that they’ve gotten access to your email account and even your computer.
-Before, we would not believe these types of emails; however, now, they prove their access by showing your password; they are sending threatening emails.
+While these emails are hard to believe, blackmail emails now often prove their access by showing your password, making these emails feel truly threatening.

 What is blackmail email?

-Firstly, blackmail is when a hacker or scammer threatens to publish a private moment or a piece of information unless they get paid not to.
-The information can be true, but it can also be false.
-These scammers and hackers usually threaten to send the recipients family and friends the information; to shame the recipient into submission.
+In the digital context, blackmail is usually when a hacker or scammer threatens to publish a private moment or a piece of information unless they get paid not to.
+The information can be real, but it can also be fake.
+These scammers and hackers usually threaten to send the information to the recipient’s friends and family, shaming the recipient into submission.

 An example of a type of strategy these scammers use is blackmail email.
 Many people are receiving threatening emails from their own account, which leads to fear and acceptance.
 People might believe that the scammer’s statements are accurate if they see their own email address as the sender.
 They’ll then believe that the scammer has all the information they’re claiming they have.